How to Become a CNA - 2020

 There are several steps to becoming a CNA.
 Some of them depend on what state you live in.
 The basic requirements are that you have a high school diploma or GED and that you are at least 16 years old.
 All CNAs who work in nursing homes are regulated by the state.
 All states maintain a registry, or list, of CNAs.

 To find a course near you, there are many resources on the internet that can provide a list of courses in each state.
+During the pandemic, many schools are struggling with how to offer CNA clinicals.
+Companies like CNA Simulations VR are helping to bridge the gap by creating virtual, clinical simulations specifically for CNA training and education.

 The federal government requires that all nursing homes must employ nursing assistants, and that they be trained through state-approved programs.
 These courses must have at least 75 hours of training and include at least 16 hours of supervised and clinical training, but the requirements vary by state.